Porkeld/A3xai-2.3/README.md

-Note that for the newest version to work you need to set A3XAI_loadCustomFile = true; in a3xai_config.sqf.
-Otherwise it won’t work correctly.
+Note that for the newest version to work you need to open a3xai_config.sqf and set A3XAI_loadCustomFile = true; in  Otherwise it won’t work correctly.

 For HC to work make sure that you have a excact copy of a3xai.pbo in @A3XAI_HC/addons